 This article is the first article in a series on managing remote teams, which shares experiences in developing a process for remote collaboration.

 The book Kanban in Action provides ideas for applying kanban to visualize work, track progress and limit work in process, metrics for improvement, and games and exercises to learn kanban principles.

 Shared leadership is a modern and exciting way to lead and manage.
 The goal of sharing authority within a team of leaders is to maximize the use of all capabilities and ideas in the organization.

 The book Management 3.0 Workout by Jurgen Appelo contains games, practices, stories and tools that can be used to improve management in organizations.
-Managers can use the book to develop skills for servant leadership and increase employee engagement.
-Agile teams can adopt management practices described in the book to improve team work and collaboration helping them to become self-organizing.

-What exactly do we have to do to capitalise on self-organisation?
-How can we best support our teams?
-What special kind of leadership is needed?
 The third article from a series on Leading Self-Organising Teams covers what it means to lead a self-organising team.

-This first article from a series of on Leading Self-Organising Teams discusses why we need self-organising teams.
+The second article from a series on Leading Self-Organising Teams discusses why we need self-organising teams.
 2